Probity and governance

 - Reduces time spent on procurement activities by streamlining internal processes

 - Identifies your user requirements to meet your business operational needs

 - Efficiently manages your interactions with the market

 - Managing your procurement processes and other interactions with the market

 - Setting up panels for construction and non-construction goods and services

 - Providing strategic procurement advice, analysing your needs and identifying your procurement options

 - Developing and reviewing procurement process tools, templates, policies and guidelines

-- Building capability of your personnel to independently manage procurement
+- Building capability of your personnel to independently manage procurement and manage contracts

 - Evaluating and reviewing programs, contractual arrangements and procurement functions